 You Have Rights

 Do not believe the myth that degenerative disc disease is a preexisting condition that cannot come from auto accidents.
 While most cases do arise naturally due to age, it is possible to acquire degenerative disc disease from accident-related injuries.
 More commonly, a car accident can exacerbate the symptoms of preexisting degenerative disc disease, causing problems you never experienced prior to the wreck.
-Speak to an attorney if you are suffering from symptoms of degenerative disc disease or a herniated disc after a car accident in Long Beach.
+Speak to a Long Beach personal injury lawyer if you are suffering from symptoms of degenerative disc disease or a herniated disc after a car accident in Long Beach.